 This easy chocolate chip cookie pie is a fun and creative way to make someone’s day a little brighter!
 It’s part pie, part pizza, and all one giant delicious cookie!

-The cookie batter is made with 6 simple ingredients and uses one skillet from prep to table.
-It's a thick ooey-gooey cookie cake with bits of chocolate chips in every bite.
+The cookie dough is made with 6 simple ingredients and uses one skillet from prep to table.
+It’s a thick ooey-gooey cookie cake with bits of chocolate chips in every bite.
 What results is a decadent treat with all of the signature flavours, textures, and aromas you get when you take a warm chocolate chip cookie straight out of the oven.